laclouis5/StructureDetector/README.md

 This should reproduce the results of our paper up to some small error margin depending on the hardware.

 The dataset is currently in the process of being published.
 It can be accessed [here](https://data.mendeley.com/datasets/d7kbzjr83k/1).
+The trained network `best_model_classif.pth` is available on demand (see the contact address at the bottom).

 # Train Your Own Model
 ## Annotation